JOURNAL

 My Dear Child,

-To the best of my recollection and calculation, it's been 28 years and 1 month since I have wanted you and dreamed of holding you.
+To the best of my recollection and figuring, it has now been 28 years and 1 month since I have wanted you and dreamed of one day having you.
 This is a long time in this lifetime, but nothing compared to all of eternity.
-It's odd to me that in spite of all of my efforts, diligent prayers, and endless tears that people still ask me, "Are you sure you want to have children?"
-They have no inkling of an idea and I'm sure that you will never understand my earnest desire to be your mother.
-Why am I still waiting, and praying, and why do tears still flow in postponed sorrow?
+It is odd to me that with all of my efforts, prayers, and tears that some people still ask-are you sure you want to have children?
+They have no inkling of an idea and I'm not sure that you will never understand either.
+So, why am I still waiting, and praying, and why do tears still flow in postponed sorrow?
 I do not know.
-It's a puzzlement to my mind and heart, but you will come and even now I know you are in the process of coming to me.
+It is puzzlement to my mind and heart, but you will come and even now I know you are in the process of coming to me.

 Dear Loved One,

-There are days when it seems that you're close to being in my arms.
-So close, that I cry tears of joy!
-I know you're coming!
-The intensity of the joy is as deep as the sorrow I usually experience.
-God is faithful to hear my prayers.
-I know He hears my fervent prayers for you.
+There are days that it seems that you are so close that I cry with tears of joy, knowing that you are coming.
+The intensity of the joy is as deep as the sorrow I often experience.
+God is faithful to hear my prayers and I know that He hears my constant prayer for you.
 I don't fully understand how and what God is working in the depth of my heart in preparation for you.
-God is no respecter of persons and therefore I should not see the color or culture of anyone.
-He is preparing my heart for you!
-As a child of the King and as a born-again one with Christ residing within, how can I be a respecter of anyone's color, background, physical characteristics, strengths or shortcomings?
+It seems that I am learning or coming to understand what it is to have great compassion for the special needs child-at least that is what society now calls a child that is not normal.
+Whatever normal is!
+Society dictates what is normal and society is of this world and not a standard that I should or that I chose to live by.
+What is normal?
+It occurs to me that God is no respecter of persons and neither should I be.
+As a child of the King and as a born-again one with Christ residing within, how can I then be a respecter of anyone's color, background, physical characteristics, strengths, or shortcomings.
+Whether they are mental or physical.
 God looks upon the heart, not the body, appearance, or mental acuity of an individual.
 Shouldn't I do the same?
-Shouldn't I love with His love?
+Shouldn't I love with His love, which is a greater love?
 A love that supersedes the senses realm with all of it's criteria and judgment?
-These thoughts I ponder and pray for God to teach me to understand.
-I pray for Him to prepare me for what lies ahead.
-On days like today, I am overwhelmed with the wonder of what's coming.
-I'm awed by how much I love you, not yet even knowing you!
+These are thoughts that I not only now think about, but deeply consider and ask God to teach me.
+To prepare me for what He has in store and for what lies ahead.
+On days like today, I am overwhelmed with the wonder of what is coming and what I can learn, how I can love, and who you will be.
 Could you be more wanted ?
-I think not!
+I think not, or as the old English would say-I trow not!

 Dear Unborn,